NicoVIII/url-rotation-browser-extension/README.md

 ## Development

+This diagram can give a hint about the structure of the repository.
+Each filled circle is a file.
+The size of the circle corresponds to the size of the file.
+The color indicates the type (have a look at the legend in the bottom right).
+The circles around those filled circles are the folders.

 ![Visualization](images/diagram.svg)

+### Get started
+To jump into this it is highly recommended that you use VScode and the provided devcontainer.
-You should use the devcontainer for VScode to develop this.
-For this you need VScode and Docker installed.
+You need VScode (with "Remote - Container" extension) and a running Docker setup.
-For VScode you should install the "Remote - Containers" extension.
-After that you can open the repo in the devcontainer with the "Remote Containers: Rebuild and Reopen in Container" command.
+After you open the cloned repo in VScode you can enter the devcontainer with the "Remote Containers: Rebuild and Reopen in Container" command from the command palette (if you don't know how to open it: View > Command Palette...).

+To get a first look at the structure of the code, you can take the CodeTour "introduction" which is part of the repo.
+The CodeTour extension is already installed inside of the devcontainer.
+To take the tour run the "CodeTour: Start Tour" command.
+The tour will try to explain the structure of the code to you.
+Please consider giving feedback on this, because it is one of the first times I tried something like that or even provide PRs with improvements <3

+### Work with the code
-You can then build this and enter watch mode with `dotnet run watch`.
+When you want to start working with the code, you can build this project and enter watch mode with `dotnet run watch`.
 After that you can open `about:debugging` in Firefox and add the manifest.json as a temporary extension for testing.
+You should consider reloading the extension and maybe option page to see your changes and use the "Inspect" for the extension to see output from the background script.

+### Commands
+If you want to enter watch mode, run `dotnet run watch`.
 If you want to just build once, run `dotnet run build`.
 If you want to pack the extension ready to use (for Firefox only atm) you can run `dotnet run pack`.